- Standard home/EU, Islands and foundation year: £9,000 per year

 - repayments will be made each month and will be a fixed percentage of income over £21,000, over a period of up to 30 years.

 At the same time, Sussex has also launched an innovative First-Generation Scholars scheme, the financial element of which entitles students receiving UK Government grant support to financial support via the scheme.
-We have therefore set the eligibility threshold at the highest level possible – ie students whose family income is up to £42,611.
-For more information, refer to Undergraduate scholarships 2014.
+We have therefore set the eligibility threshold at the highest level possible – ie students whose family income is up to £42,620.

 Tuition fees for home/EU full-time students pay for your teaching costs (including both tuition and exams).
 It is important to bear in mind that tuition fees do not pay for your accommodation, meals and other living expenses.
-For more information, refer to Living costs.
+For more information, refer to Living costs on page 146 and Other costs, opposite.